Introduction

 Expanding objects

-Some objects contain fields marked "expandable."
-These fields are not
+Object fields marked "expandable" are not

 included in responses by default, but can be included by passing the